 (see list of these conditions below)

 Any child with respiratory symptoms (cough, runny nose, or sore throat) and fever should be excluded from their child care program.
-The child can return after the fever associated with these symptoms has resolved (without the use of fever-reducing medicine).
+The child can return after the fever associated with these symptoms has resolved (without the use of

 To reduce the risk of becoming sick with the flu, child care providers and all the children being cared for must receive all recommended immunizations, including the